M-E-C-20/PB-Motors/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+1. Change nav buttons:
+    - I decided to change the way the nav buttons appear on mobile as they were taking too much of the screen and hiding site content underneath, and could have been confusing for a user to use.
+I changed the buttons to appear in two blocks of two instead of 4 full screen width buttons.

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).